Josko/aura-bot/README.md

 ### Windows

-Windows users must use VS2013 or any other compiler that provides C++11 support (VS2012 has some C++11 support but it isn't enough).
-Necessary .sln and .vcxproj files are provided.
-Before building, choose the Win32 or x64 platform.
+Windows users must use VS2013 or later.
+Visual Studio 2013 Express for Windows Desktop works.
+Neccessary .sln and .vcxproj files are provided.
+Before building, choose either the Release or Debug configurations and Win32 or x64 as the platform.
 The binary shall be generated in the `..\aura-bot\aura\Release` folder.
-Run it from `aura-bot` folder.

 ### Linux

 Linux users will probably need some packages for it to build:

-* Debian/Ubuntu -- `apt-get install build-essential m4 libgmp3-dev zlib1g-dev libbz2-dev`
+* Debian/Ubuntu -- `apt-get install build-essential m4 libgmp3-dev cmake`
-* Arch Linux -- `pacman -S base-devel`
+* Arch Linux -- `pacman -S base-devel cmake`

 For building StormLib execute the following commands (line by line):

+	cd aura-bot/StormLib
+	mkdir build
-	cd aura-bot/StormLib/stormlib
+	cd build
+	cmake ..
 	make
 	sudo make install